AtomicTyler1/Thunderstore-Themify/README.md

 - Do NOT attempt to change the credits of an existing theme contact me @atomictyler on discord to discuss credit changes.
 - Don’t forget commas between entries, except after the final one.

 Not good with instructions?
 Follow the video guide below.
+(No speech + Downloads the video.
+Too big for github to preview or something)
-(No speech) [![Watch the video](https://raw.githubusercontent.com/AtomicTyler1/Thunderstore-Themify/main/videos/thumbnail/Uploading-theme.png)](https://raw.githubusercontent.com/AtomicTyler1/Thunderstore-Themify/main/videos/Testing-and-adding-your-theme.mp4)
+[![Watch the video](https://raw.githubusercontent.com/AtomicTyler1/Thunderstore-Themify/main/videos/thumbnail/Uploading-theme.png)](https://raw.githubusercontent.com/AtomicTyler1/Thunderstore-Themify/main/videos/Testing-and-adding-your-theme.mp4)

 |                            | Making a Custom CSS | Forking the Repo | Adding Your Theme | Submitting Merge Request |